Irintai/irintai.modular/docs/plugin_api.md

 ## Overview

-The Irintai Plugin API provides a powerful, containerized framework for developing plugins that can extend the functionality of the Irintai Assistant.
-This document describes the architecture, available services, and best practices for plugin development.
+The Irintai Plugin API provides a robust, containerized framework for developing plugins that extend the Irintai Assistant.
+Plugins can add new UI panels, processing features, integrations, and more—while running in a secure, isolated environment.

 ## Plugin Architecture

-Irintai uses a containerized plugin architecture that provides:
+Irintai uses a modular, containerized plugin architecture with:

 1. **Isolation**: Each plugin runs in its own environment with controlled access to system resources
 2. **Resource Monitoring**: Plugins can register custom metrics for performance tracking
-3. **Inter-Plugin Communication**: Plugins can communicate with each other through an event system
+3. **Inter-Plugin Communication**: Plugins communicate via an event bus
-4. **Dependency Management**: Plugins can declare dependencies on other plugins
+4. **Dependency Management**: Plugins can declare and check dependencies (including external libraries)
-5. **Configuration Management**: Plugins can have user-configurable settings
+5. **Configuration Management**: Plugins can have user-configurable settings and schemas
-6. **Sandboxed File Operations**: Plugins have limited access to the file system for security
+6. **Sandboxed File Operations**: Plugins have limited, secure file system access
-7. **Error Handling**: Robust error handling with dedicated error callbacks
+7. **Error Handling**: Robust error handling and error callbacks
-8. **Runtime Attribute Protection**: Automatic protection against missing attribute errors
+8. **Runtime Attribute Protection**: Automatic patching for missing attributes/methods
-9. **Thread Safety**: Tools for ensuring UI thread safety in plugin components
+9. **Thread Safety**: Tools for safe UI updates from plugin threads

 ## Creating a Plugin